GogoHYX/DSC180_sleep_apnea/README.md

     b. `out/`: contains the data after feature generation.

 3. `notebooks/`: notebooks with some EDA and experimentation.
-This will later contain nicely formatted plots and associated analyses.
-4. `references/`: this will contain acknowledgement for any models or results that we use to build our project off of.
+4. `references/`: this contains acknowledgement for any models or results that we use to build our project off of.
 5. `results/`: running the build script populates this directory with the trained models (`.pkl`) and a `.txt` file which outlines the model performance.
+The `actual/` directory has the results of our actual model.
+The 'test/' directory will be created on running the `test` target and will contain results of our model on the test data.
 6. `src/`: contains all the script `.py` files.

     a. `features/`: `build_features.py` performs feature engineering on clean data and populates `data/out` with files that can be used to train and test the models.